 The Rideau Canal is the best preserved slack water canal in the world, and the only one from the 19th century that still operates along its original watercourse, with its original structures intact.
-This engineering marvel and its fortifications built in Kingston to protect it, illustrate a globally important stage in human history – the clash for control of British North America.
+This engineering marvel illustrates a globally important stage in human history – the clash for control of British North America.
 Smiths Falls encourages everyone to experience this unique historical site!

 Please visit the following websites for more information on the UNESCO World Heritage Site:

-The Smiths Falls Bascule Bridge was built in 1912-13 by the Canadian Northern Railway to carry their main line over the canal.
+The Smiths Falls Bascule Bridge was built between 1912 and 1913 by the Canadian Northern Railway to carry their main line over the canal.
 This Scherzer Rolling Lift Bascule Bridge is a novel concept in movable bridges.
 The rolling lift system was introduced in 1895 by Chicago engineer William Scherzer and was built by Dominion Bridge Company.
 Despite being a steel bridge, very little power was required to operate it due to the unique rolling lift action that almost eliminates friction and the overhead concrete counterweight.
 Now a National Historic Site of Canada, the Smiths Falls Bascule Bridge stands permanently raised.

 The Rideau Swale

-The Swale is a 385-hectare Class I wetland – a cattail marsh.
+The Rideau Swale is a 385-hectare Class I wetland – a cattail marsh.
 It contains approximately 250 identified plant species and similar to other marshes on the Rideau, is a haven for wildlife, particularly waterfowl.
-You’ll also find lots of frogs and turtles.
+You’ll also find lots of frogs and turtles when exploring the Swale.

 Fishing the Rideau